pleerock/typeodm/README.md

 # TypeODM

-ORM for MongoDB that works in Typescript.
+ODM for MongoDB that works in Typescript.

 ## Usage